Transport from Bangkok Don Mueang Airport: My Tips

 Line A4

-This route is the most used as it goes to an area that you can't get to at all by metro, even with transfers.
+This route is the most used as it goes to an area that you can't get to at all by subway, even with transfers.
 Line A4 takes you to the vibrant heart of old Bangkok on Khaosan Road and its immediate surroundings.
 The final station is called Sanam Luang.

 • The journey time to Khaosan Road 60 to 80 minutes